Need Legal Assistance with a Restraining Order?

 Question: Where and what is the name of the form that I need to file a civil restraining order (dating relationship only)?

 Answer: The form can be found on the Rhode Island state judiciary webpage under the District Court section.
-If you scroll to the next page of this section, the form is titled “Domestic Abuse Complaint.”
+If you scroll to the next page of this section, the form is titled “Domestic Abuse Complaint” and this District Court restraining order applies to individuals in a substantive dating relationship.

 Question: I have a restraining order against a family member that includes a no contact provision, are they allowed to text me?